Victoria, Illinois: Education

-ROWVA School District #208 is made up of five major towns: Rio, Oneida, Wataga, Victoria, and Altona.
+R.O.W.V.A.
+Community Unit School District 208 is made up of five major towns: Rio, Oneida, Wataga, Victoria, and Altona.
 PreK-12th grade go to ROWVA in Oneida.
 ROWVA Central, ROWVA Jr. High, and ROWVA High School are all in one basic building, just different sections.
 ROWVA's school colors are black, gold, and white, with their mascot being a tiger.
 Rowva and Williamsfield co-op basketball (maroon and gold.)
 Since 2009 fall season, ROWVA has also been part of a sports co-op with Galva and Williamsfield where they are the Mid-County Cougars (black, blue, and white.)
 ROWVA is a part of the Mid-County co-op for golf, cross country, and football.